 1. Service Area Neighbourhoods, Communities & Housing - Community Safety 2.
 Proposal No. 29 3.
-Head of Service Peter Castleton What is the proposal?
-Use the savings proposal wording and more detail if new eded 4.
-Budget Proposal Reduced capacity to work with LGBT community reducing LGBT Community Safety Officer from full time to part time (50% cut) Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified: Sexual Orientation Trust and confidence with the LGBT community and particularly the LGBT Community may lead to fewer reports if victims have less confidence in the council.
-Victims of LGBT incidents and the wider LGBT community may lose trust and co 6.
-Assess level of impact (1= low; 5= high) 2 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts Other community safety staff have a positive relationship with key members of the LGBT Community Safety Forum, other teams will need to establish their own relative stakeholders. - Head of Community Safety will develop relationship with key LGBT community and confidence. stakeholders and monitor trust
+Head of Service Peter Castleton 4.
+Budget Proposal What is the proposal?
+Use the savings proposal wording and more detail if nee eded Reduced capacity to work with LGBT community reducing LGBT Community Safety Officer from full time to part time (50% cut) Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified: Sexual Orientation Trust and confidence with the LGBT community and particularly the LGBT Community Safety Forum may fall.
+This may lead to fewer reports if victims have less confidence in the council.
+Victims of LGBT incidents and the wider LGBT community may lose trust and confidence in the council.
+6. Assess level of impact (1= low; 5= high) 2 What actions are planned to reduce/avoid negative impacts and increase po sitive impacts?
+7. Key actions to reduce negative impacts Other community safety staff have a positive relationship with key members of the LGBT Community Safety Forum, other teams will need to establish their own relestakeholders.
+5 Head of Community Safety will develop relationship with key LGBT community s and confidence. stakeholders and monitor trust